xrarch/mintia/Documentation/IPCSummary.md

 # Port Objects Design Summary

-!!!
-DRAFT: to be filled in with details as implementation proceeds

 MINTIA requires an IPC mechanism; the selected solution to this is a form of "port object".
 The requirements for port objects are as follows:

 1. Message passing, with variable length messages.
-2. Messages can be enqueued by system code at up to IPLDPC, provided the port's continued existence is guaranteed for that time by a pointer reference.
-This is needed for async I/O completion, since that occurs at IPLDPC, and perhaps for harderrors, since that may not want to call through normal APIs.
+2. Messages can be enqueued by system code at up to IPLAPC.
+This is needed for async I/O completion, since that occurs at IPLAPC.
 3. Speedy synchronous message passing.
 4. Asynchronous message passing is available.
 5. Highly multithreadable.
 Requests tagged with "conversation IDs" to facilitate back-and-forths between client threads and server threads without needing multiple client ports to a single process (or multiple server ports).